jronallo/microdata_schemaorg_example/source/code4lib.html.md

 Conclusion
 ----------

-Semantic markup of data embedded in HTML is a rapidly changing area, and much of what is written here is likely to change.
+The semantic markup of data embedded in HTML is a rapidly changing area, and much of what is written here is likely to change.
 While this is challenging for implementers, it also provides a chance for cultural heritage organizations to enter the conversation.